kevmuri/odin-recipes/README.md

-This project generates some basic HTML skills learned in The Odin Project.
+This project demonstrates some basic HTML skills learned in The Odin Project.